agrimpard/map-world-vector/README.md

 The geojson files I have are global and therefore relatively heavy, I do not have the skills to cut these files into tiles.

+Also, ArcGIS seems to have a tiled background map (which I don't have) with transparency.
+This allows for a pretty cool effect, the grids (longitude/latitude) fade under the land masses.

 ## Result

 Here is the rendering I get for the moment !